Brian's Guide to

 Arriving

 When you arrive, you will be discharged into appropriate control zone (transit or Schengen.)
 If you're connecting to another flight, see the "Connecting flights" section below.
 Otherwise, for those arriving in the Schengen zone, you can simply claim your bags (if any) and leave the airport.
 Passengers arriving in the transit zone will first have to pass through a passport control checkpoint.
 Note that there are different lanes for EU and non-EU nationals, so be sure you get in the proper line.
-At the counter, present your passport for inspection and the obligatory stamp (which the Germans, of course, take to a whole other level.)
-The officer may or may not ask you questions about your visit; either is normal.
-If asked, just answer honestly.
+Depending on when you arrive, there might be a considerable wait to get through passport control — occasionally up to 45 minutes — so be sure to account for this if you will be taking a scheduled train or bus from the airport.

 After clearing passport control, you can proceed to baggage claim.